French Courses by Semester

 Prerequisite: FREN 3100W or equivalent.

-This course is open to all students (with the pre-req) but required for senior French majors.
+NOTE: This course is open to all students (with the pre-req) and is required for senior French majors.